 The Company's prior lease agreement with respect to office space in Seattle, Washington, as amended, was terminated by the Company effective on March 31, 2023.
 In the first quarter of 2023, we paid approximately \$671,000 as provided in the lease for the early termination.
-The new lease agreement with respect to office space in Seattle, Washington commenced in April 2023, with a lease term of 57 months, and expires on November 30, 2027.
+In December 2022, we procured alternative office space in the Seattle, Washington area, with a commencement date of April 1, 2023.